yagizkaymak/LendingClub/README.md

 # Data Pipeline
 <a id="data_pipeline"></a>
-The data pipeline consists of the input file (__loan.csv__) that is located in **input** folder, Python programming language for data cleaning and validation, and PostgresSQL to stored the cleaned and validated data.
+The data pipeline accepts a csv file that contains raw data to be cleaned and validated as the input.

+ Python programming language is to perform data cleaning and validation.

+ Processed data is stored in PostgresSQL.

+ The overview of the data pipeline is visualized in the following figure

 <img src='images/pipeline.png' width='800' alt='pipeline'>